What is Eczema?

 - Individuals with asthma or allergies

-- Those exposed to harsh chemicals or dry climates
+- People who are exposed to severe chemicals or dry season.

 How is Eczema Diagnosed?